mlai-bonn/libGraph/README.md

-# graph-lib (a c++ library for different graph based tasks)
+# graph-lib: A c++ library for different graph based tasks

-## Description of the newest .bin format for saving graphs
+## Description of the format for saving graphs (.bgfs for graphs with less than 2^32 edges .bgf else)

 |  Parameter Type  |             Description              |
 |:----------------:|:------------------------------------:|